-They all created monumental art that boldly drew attention to shadow aspects of themselves or society that many artists would shy away from.
+They created art that boldly drew attention to shadow aspects of themselves or society that many artists would shy away from.

 Understandably, shadow exploration via your art is not for everyone.

 But if you’re an artist like me, who is tired of spackling over things that won’t stay spackled, join me to look at five benefits (and four caveats) that two maverick artists have discovered from looking within.

 5 Benefits of Drawing Inspiration From Your Shadow Side

 For nearly ten years after the crushing experience of her partner’s suicide in their home, artist Kat Bergman endured a reoccurring dream.

 A dream she never had to endure again after she honored her compulsion to paint it.

 “I entitled the painting “David’s Decision.”
 I cannot tell you what that painting did for me.”
 The work opened a door of art and healing for Bergman.